Trump tweets overshadowed these major climate stories in 2017

 Amid the carnage, the president took to Twitter to highlight issues like Hillary Clinton’s emails.
 (Nevermind that he’d won the election months earlier.)
 In a parallel universe, 2017 would have been the year of environmental news, where each weather-related tragedy sparked a public outcry so ferocious and unyielding that climate change became acknowledged universally as the chief problem of our time.
 Instead, 2017 was the year when a single 140-character tweet regularly sent the media landscape into a days-long frenzy.

 Our long wait for climate change to hijack the news cycle might be over.
-Last night, the president tweeted a warning to people on the eastern seaboard of an unseasonably cold New Year’s Eve — providing an opportunity for the denier-in-chief to throw some shade on climate change and the Paris agreement.
+Last night, the president tweeted a warning to people on the eastern seaboard of an unseasonably cold New Year’s Eve — providing an opportunity for the denier-in-chief to throw some shade on climate change and the Paris Agreement.

 While we wait to see if the discussion we should have been having all year finally slips in under the wire, let’s take a look back through the year and wonder: What the $*@% were we talking about while climate calamities swept over the earth?